 Finding the best health plan with the coverage to fit your needs can be challenging, so we compared health insurance plans in Louisiana by metal tier in order to determine the most affordable policies available for each level of coverage.
 The insurers and policies below may not be available in your region, but you can use this information as a starting point to compare the costs and benefits you can expect from a given metal tier.

-For example, the CHP LA Basic Silver - Two Free PCP Visits plan has a minimum monthly premium of $407 for a 40-year-old in Louisiana shopping for Silver coverage.
-This is $134 less than the minimum monthly premium on a Gold plan.
-In exchange for this lower rate, you would have to pay more out of pocket — the Silver health plan's deductible, for instance, is $2,050 greater than that of the Gold plan.
+For example, the CHP LA Basic Silver - Two Free PCP Visits plan has a minimum monthly premium of $441 for a 40-year-old in Louisiana shopping for Silver coverage.
+This is $133 less than the monthly premium for the cheapest Gold plan.
+In exchange for this lower rate, you would have to pay more out of pocket — the Silver health plan's deductible, for instance, is $2,000 greater than that of the Gold plan.

 Two factors that greatly affect your monthly health insurance premiums are metal tier and age.
 The metal tier, or coverage tier, affects how much money you pay out of pocket.
 You have lower deductibles, copays and coinsurance with higher tiers — but also higher monthly premiums.